salonisnaik/salonisnaik.github.io/content/posters/algebra-eyes/index.md

 # Summary.
 An optional shortened abstract.
-summary: Presented poster at the COGSCI 2025 Theorires of the Past, Theories of the Future, July 2025.
+summary: Presented poster at the COGSCI 2025 Theories of the Past, Theories of the Future, July 2025.

 tags:
   - Eye Tracking